 Lest being puffed up with pride he fall into the same condemnation as the devil.
 (1 Timothy 3:6)

-If you believe pride and arrogance are just small character flaws or unique idiosyncrasies of your personality, you may wish to rethink that.
+If you believe pride and arrogance are just small character flaws or personality idiosyncrasies, you may wish to rethink that.

-I’m not referring to pride in a job well done.
+Now, I’m not referring to pride in a job well done.
 I’m talking about an inflated opinion of importance or superiority.
-It is the unrestrained, undisciplined mindset that resists or outright rejects human and divine authority.
+The unrestrained, undisciplined mindset that resists or outright rejects human and divine authority.

-God hates all sin; but according to Proverbs 6:16-17, in a listing of sins called out as hated and offensive to God, pride tops the list.
+Yes, God hates all sin.
+But according to Proverbs 6:16-17, in a listing of sins called out as hated and offensive to God, pride tops the list.
 I think it ranks high because, at its core, pride opposes God’s sovereign supremacy and control.
-Pride questions and rebels against God’s authority.
+It questions and rebels against God’s authority.

 Pride is the reason the devil exists.
 In what some may call allegorical, Isaiah 14:12-21 describes the fall of Lucifer, also known as Satan or the devil.